Georgetown Core Curriculum Requirements

 Please refer to each school/college for courses that will specifically fulfill this requirement.

-Problem of God (THEO-001) and one theology elective fulfill the theology requirement.
+Problem of God (THEO-001) and one Theology and Religious Studies elective fulfill the Theology and Religious Studies requirement.
 Introduction to Biblical Literature (THEO-011) may be substituted for Problem of God or may be used as an intermediate level elective.
-Courses fulfilling the Theology elective requirement are identified with the “Core: Theology” attribute in the Schedule of Classes. **Transfer students are exempt from Problem of God and may select any two intermediate level courses, including Introduction to Biblical Literature, to fulfill this requirement.
+Courses fulfilling the Theology and Religious Studies elective requirement are identified with the “Core: Theology and Religious Studies” attribute in the Schedule of Classes. **Transfer students are exempt from Problem of God and may select any two intermediate level courses, including Introduction to Biblical Literature, to fulfill this requirement.

 Every Georgetown student will take one writing course, WRIT-015: Writing and Culture Seminar, that provides students with opportunities to connect their writing with critical reading and thinking, inquiry, and analysis.
 The Writing and Culture Seminar approaches writing through three interrelated frameworks: writing as a tool for inquiry, writing as a process, and practice writing in different rhetorical situations.
 Each section focuses on a cultural theme, with readings and assignments that engage students with compelling questions and problems.
 Seminar readings provide texts for analysis as well as models and motives for student writing.
 Students are encouraged to complete this course during their first year at Georgetown.